-- 1. Carefully cut the shipping strap wrapped around the container.
-This strap secures the upper lid to the shipping crate. - 2.
-Remove the upper lid and set it aside. - 3.
-Remove the four polyurethane foam blocks that center the inner box within the outer crate. - 4.
-Open the four flaps of the inner box. - 5.
-Remove the three foam blocks cradling the top of the laser.
-To remove the center block, first slide it forward several inches and then lift. - 6.
-The laser is shipped with three lifting handles bolted to the mounting feet.
+- 1 Carefully cut the shipping strap wrapped around the container.
+This strap secures the upper lid to the shipping crate. - 2 Remove the upper lid and set it aside. - 3 Remove the four polyurethane foam blocks that center the inner box within the outer crate. - 4 Open the four flaps of the inner box. - 5 Remove the three foam blocks cradling the top of the laser.
+To remove the center block, first slide it forward several inches and then lift. - 6 The laser is shipped with three lifting handles bolted to the mounting feet.
 Use these handle grips to hoist or lift the laser from its shipping container.
-To prevent injury to personnel or damage to the laser, always use a minimum of three people to handle the laser. - Important Note: All f201 lasers are water-cooled because of the integrated RF section's heat removal requirements. f201 lasers cannot be fan cooled.
-Damage to your laser will void your warranty. - 7.
-After removing the laser, pull out all the accessory items packaged with the laser
+To prevent injury to personnel or damage to the laser, always use a minimum of three people to handle the laser. - Note: Do not lift or support the laser using the cooling fittings.
+Lift the laser using the lifting handles, mounting feet or baseplate only. - 7 After removing the laser, pull out all the accessory items packaged with the laser.